-

 First Meeting of the Elberta Arts Council

 The Elberta Arts Council met Saturday, November 6, at 1 pm, at the Conundrum Café, to brainstorm ideas for community arts projects and programs.
 Elbertians and Elberta fans are encouraged to submit ideas to the new Elberta Arts wiki, located at www.elbertaarts.wikispaces.com.
 To add content, simply join the wiki with your own username and password.
+Attendees at this first meeting were Michele Cannaert of Conundrum Café, Arthur Melendez, Christine Walsons, and Emily Votruba.
+To receive notice of future meetings or to send comments and suggestions, write to Michele Cannaert at mcannaert@conundrumcafe.com or write to elbertaarts@gmail.com.
 More